 Whether you’d like to follow your own curiosity or join an existing project, there are many ways to get involved.
 Conducting research as an undergraduate is a great way to learn new skills, explore your curiosity, and join a community of researchers to learn about how science is done.

 The earlier you start the better!
 There are research opportunities available for students at all level, from freshman through to senior year.
-Follow the links below to find out more!
+Follow the links in the menu (to your right to find out more →), or fill out an Undergraduate Research Interest Form.

 For a broad guide to undergraduate research, check out this Nature article.